The Mystery of Cinnamon.

 These two reasons alone convince me to consume this spice every day, otherwise, you won’t see any benefits if you take it sporadically.

-Other benefits may include, Cutting the Risk of Heart Disease, Can Improve Sensitivity to The Hormone Insulin, Lowers Blood Sugar Levels and Has a Powerful Anti-Diabetic Effect, May Have Beneficial Effects on Neurodegenerative Diseases, May Be Protective Against Cancer, Helps Fight Bacterial and Fungal Infections, May Help Fight The HIV Virus.
+Other benefits may include, Cutting the Risk of Heart Disease, Can Improve Sensitivity to The Hormone Insulin, Lowers Blood Sugar Levels and Has a Powerful Anti-Diabetic Effect, May Have Beneficial Effects on Neurodegenerative Diseases, May Be Protective Against Cancer, Helps Fight Bacterial and Fungal Infections.

 I concluded that the safest version of Cinnamon to consume is Ceylon.
 That’s because the levels of a substance called Coumarin are low while in the Cassia type is very high.